 Lisa is the owner of Stumptown Publishing, LLC, which published Two-Lane Livin’ Magazine for ten years and now develops select projects.
 She holds an MFA in Creative Writing from West Virginia Wesleyan College, has degrees in English and Journalism from Glenville State College, a liberal arts degree from Washington State Community College, and has a large collection of certificates relating to library science.
 She is also co-owner of Gray Beard Services & Consulting, LLC.

 Lisa once worked as an award-winning newspaper reporter, and now enjoys being the coordinator of the Gilmer Public Library’s Friendly Fonts Writer’s Group and Creative Play sessions for adults.
 She also offers writing workshops and retreats as requested.

-Lisa and her husband, Frank, live on a secluded farm with a lazy beagle, a killer cat, and several free-range hens.
-They produce a vegetable garden and grow herbs, shiitake mushrooms, ginger root, horseradish, and asparagus.
+She and her husband, Frank, live on a secluded farm in rural West Virginia with a lazy beagle, a killer cat, bee hives, and a few free-range hens.

 (Top portrait by David Flores.
 Middle portrait by Tamara Hough.)